Steven Lavine: Early life

-Lavine was born in Sparta, Wisconsin.
 He earned a Bachelor of Arts degree from Stanford University, followed by a Master of Arts and PhD in English and American literature from Harvard University.
+While at Stanford, he was influenced by his professors H. Bruce Franklin, and Larry Friedlander.

 Career

 Through the professional recommendation of Martin Friedman, then-director of the Walker Art Center, Lavine was put in contact with CalArts's Board of Trustees.
 In 1988, he was appointed its president, after serving as associate director for arts and humanities at the Rockefeller Foundation.

 In 1991, with Ivan Karp, Lavine co-edited "Exhibiting Cultures: The Poetics and Politics of Museum Display".

 CalArts

 As the third president of CalArts, Lavine oversaw the naming of The Sharon Disney Lund School of Dance, The Herb Alpert School of Music, and REDCAT, the Roy and Edna Disney CalArts Theater that opened in the Walt Disney Concert Hall in downtown Los Angeles.

 Personal life

 Lavine is married to writer and artist Janet Sternburg.